The 80s – A Decade Like No Other [Embracing Nostalgia]

 Also, schools seldom, if ever, close for snow.
 We had one-, two-, and three-hour delays but rarely closed for snow unless it was projected to snow the entire day.

 Saturday morning cartoons were the best.
-I usually woke up before everyone else in my house, went to the kitchen, made a bowl of Trix cereal, and went to the basement to watch Saturday Morning Cartoons.
+I usually woke up before everyone else in my house, went to the kitchen, made a bowl of Trix cereal, and went to the basement to watch them.

 (If the television wasn’t nearby, it was common to read the back of the cereal box while eating.)

 We didn’t have a cartoon network channel back then.
-In the afternoon, cartoons like He-Man, Scooby-Doo, The Smurfs, Transformers, and G.I.
-Joe were famous.
+Cartoons like He-Man, Scooby-Doo, The Smurfs, Transformers, and G.I.
+Joe were famous in the afternoon.

 Cartoons were a way for advertisers to target children.

-During the weekday, there were early morning television shows and cartoons, as well as after school.
+On weekdays, there were early morning television shows and cartoons, as well as after-school programs.
 I remember watching them before going to school and when I got home.

 Morning Shows